Centari2013/journal-app/README.md

 Repository for LIS5367

 ## Running the code
-Clone this repo `docker compose up` to run everything on http://localhost:3000/
+Clone this repo, cd into journal-app and run `docker compose up` or `npm start` to run everything on http://localhost:3000/

 For testing you can register with your own username and password or use the provided credentials:\
 `username:` test\